zwieblum/devuan-images/README.md

 https://klepp.biz

 # devuan-images
 This dumpyard is dedicated to my systemd-free remasterings based on devuan + extras.
 All images default to german localisation and keymap.
-Oh, and I had the strong feeling the ISOS should get a name.
+Oh, and I had the strong feeling the ISOs should get a name.
 So I call them "Maschinist".

 ## amd64
 ### Exegnulinux remasterd with LinuxCNC - amd64